CarlieSachiko/Mancala/README.md

 ####Created By Carlie Clippinger
 --------
 ###About Mancala
-Dots and Boxes is a classic 2 player game played around the world with nearly 800 different names.
+Mancala is a classic 2 player game played around the world with nearly 800 different names.
 The word *mancala* comes from the Arabic word *naqala* meaning "to move".

 [Click here for gameplay rules](http://boardgames.about.com/cs/mancala/ht/play_mancala.htm)